ThatAnnoyingKid/pytestout6/README.md

 A current prototype for botting Testout

 # How to install tqdm
-Open powershell and run "pip install "git+https://github.com/tqdm/tqdm.git@devel#egg=tqdm""
+Open powershell and run "pip install tqdm"

 # How to Run
 Open powershell in the same directory of these files and simply run "python3 pytestout6_demo.py"